EndPointCorp/end-point-blog/2009/09/14/client-side-twitter-integration.html.md

 document.body.appendChild(script);
 ```

-Next, the callback 'twitterAfter' function is called.
+Next, the callback ‘twitterAfter’ function is called.
 The callback function includes logic to determine if the consultant is available based on the most recent twitter message.
 If the datetime is in the future, the consultant is not available and will be available at that future datetime.
 If the datetime is in the past, the consultant is available and has been available since that datetime.

 ```javascript
 var twitterAfter = function(obj) {